railsware/mailtrap-dotnet/docs/cookbook/send-email.md

 }
 ```

-Additionally, you can use @Mailtrap.Core.Validation.ValidationResult.EnsureValidity(System.String) method as a gate, that throws @System.ArgumentException if validation fails:
+Alternatively, you can use @Mailtrap.Core.Validation.ValidationResult.EnsureValidity(System.String) method as a gate, that throws @System.ArgumentException if validation fails:
 ```csharp
 using Mailtrap.Emails.Requests;